Tomb Raider (1996 video game): Plot

 Archaeologist-adventurer Lara Croft is approached by a mercenary named Larson, who is working for businesswoman Jacqueline Natla.
 Natla hires Lara to acquire the Scion, a mysterious artefact buried in the tomb of Qualopec, situated near Vilcabamba within the Peruvian Andes.
 After recovering the Scion from Qualopec's tomb, Lara is ambushed by Larson, who reveals after his defeat that she is holding merely a piece of the artefact, and Natla has sent rival treasure hunter Pierre DuPont to retrieve the other pieces.
 Breaking into Natla's offices to find out Pierre's whereabouts, Lara discovers a medieval monk's diary, and learns that the Scion is a powerful artefact composed of three pieces, which were divided between the three rulers of the ancient continent of Atlantis, and one of these pieces is buried alongside former Atlantean ruler Tihocan, beneath an ancient monastery, St. Francis' Folly, in Greece.

 Navigating the monastery, and following several firefights with Pierre, Lara locates the tomb of Tihocan, where she kills Pierre and recovers the second piece of the Scion he had taken.
 From a mural, she learns that Tihocan unsuccessfully tried to resurrect Atlantis after a catastrophe struck the original continent.
 After combining both pieces of the Scion, Lara is shown a vision that reveals the third and final piece of the Scion was hidden in Egypt after the third Atlantean ruler, a traitor who used the artefact to create a breed of monsters, was captured and imprisoned by Tihocan and Qualopec.
 Making her way through Egypt to the lost city of Khamoon, Lara kills Larson and recovers the third Scion piece.

 Emerging from the caves, Lara is ambushed by Natla and her three henchmen, who take the Scion.
-Lara escapes and stows away aboard Natla's yacht, which takes her to Ascension Island where an Atlantean pyramid filled with monsters is located.
+Lara escapes and stows away aboard Natla's yacht, which takes her to an uncharted island where an Atlantean pyramid filled with monsters is located.
 After dispatching Natla's henchmen and making her way through the pyramid, Lara finds the Scion and sees the rest of the vision, revealing Natla to be the betrayer.
 Lara faces Natla, who reveals that she intends to use her army to push forward humanity's evolution, as she believes both Atlantis and current civilisation are too soft to withstand disaster.
 Lara decides to destroy the Scion, and Natla's attempt to stop her sends her into a crevasse.
 After fighting a large legless monster, Lara shoots the Scion, setting off a chain reaction that begins to destroy the pyramid.
 Lara kills a winged Natla and escapes the exploding island.